 One of the most unusual Pokémon, Deoxys was formed by the mutation of an alien virus in space.
 It takes for different formes: Normal, Attack, Defense, and Speed.
-Each forme has a different shape and configuration of limbs, but they're all the same type and the same basic colors.
-A pure Psychic type, this Legendary Pokémon is weak to Ghost, Dark, and Bug type damage, and resistant to Fighting and Psychic types.
+Each forme has a different shape and different stats, but they're all the same type and the same basic colors.

 - Normal Forme Deoxys can deal out Psychic, Electric, and Normal type damage.

 - Attack Forme Deoxys can deal Psychic, Electric, Dark, and Poison type damage.

 - Defense Forme Deoxys can deal Psychic, Electric, Fighting, and Rock type damage.

 - Speed Forme Deoxys can deal Psychic, Electric, and Normal type damage.

 This means you may have to tailor your counter teams a bit depending on the forme you're facing.
 This guide is specifically for its Normal Forme.

 Mega Evolution strategies for Normal Deoxys in Pokémon Go?

 There are a handful of options for Mega Evolution when countering Deoxys, focusing on each of its weaknesses: Ghost, Dark, and Bug type.